jbarozet/hyprland/README.md

 Check [My guide to Arch Installation](https://github.com/jbarozet/guide-archlinux) to install Arch Linux.

-## If Gnome is also used
+## Waybar

+- **pacman-contrib**: to have checkupdates (used in the update-sys widget)
+- **python-requests**: needed for the weather module script to execute

+##  GDM or SDDM

-If you use Gnome, you have to copy Hyperland Desktop entry to add an Hyperland menu entry in the logging manager (GDM):
+You have to copy Hyprland Desktop entry to add an Hyprland menu entry in the logging manager:

-`sudo cp hyprland.desktop /usr/share/wayland-sessions`
+`sudo cp extras/hyprland.desktop /usr/share/wayland-sessions`

 ## Packages